codefusion53/fastcart-pyreact-shop/README.md

 Docker Compose runs MongoDB plus a Mongo Express admin UI for local dev.

 > **Status:** Work in progress.
 The backend exposes full CRUD for products and
-> users under `/api/v1`, with JWT auth scaffolding under `/auth`.
-The frontend
+> users under `/api/v1`, plus JWT login/signup under `/auth`.
+The frontend has
-> has routing, data fetching, state management, and a product UI in progress.
+> routing, data fetching, Redux state, a login page, and a product UI in progress.

 ## Tech stack